What Affordable Housing Investors Should Know About the Rental Assistance Demonstration (RAD) Program

 Rental Assistance Demonstration and the HUD 221(d)(4) Program

 In addition, HUD 223(f) financing may also be a good option for certain RAD owners, especially if their property is currently being funded with another type of loan with a higher interest rate and they would like to refinance.
 HUD 223(f) loans also permit LTVs up to 90% and DSCRs as low as 1.11x for subsidized properties.
-HUD 223(f) loans can also be used if a borrower would like to acquire a property with a HUD legacy program, such as the ones mentioned above, and then have it converted to Section 8 housing under the RAD program.
+HUD 223(f) loans can also be used if a borrower would like to acquire a property participating in a HUD legacy program, such as the ones mentioned above, and then have it converted to Section 8 housing under the RAD program.

 Other Financing Options for RAD Multifamily Properties

-While products like the HUD 221(d)(4) loan are excellent, borrowers who wish to purchase or upgrade a RAD or RAD-eligible property shouldn’t feel limited to FHA-insured financing, as there are a variety of other multifamily loan options on the market, including non-HUD financing specifically geared towards affordable properties.
+While products like the HUD 221(d)(4) loan are excellent, borrowers who wish to purchase or upgrade a RAD or RAD-eligible property shouldn’t feel limited to FHA-insured financing, as there are a variety of other multifamily loan options on the market.
+This includes non-HUD financing specifically geared towards affordable properties.
 For instance, Fannie Mae Multifamily Affordable Housing Loans offer LTVs up to 90%, with an allowable DSCR of just 1.15x.
 Other Fannie Mae options include Fannie Mae Affordable Housing Preservation Loans, as well as Fannie Mae Moderate Rehabilitation Supplemental Loans for Affordable Properties and Fannie Mae Reduced Occupancy Affordable Rehab (ROAR) Loans, both of which are specifically designed to finance the rehabilitation of affordable properties.

 Freddie Mac also has a variety of multifamily financing options specifically geared towards affordable properties, including Freddie Mac HUD Section 8 Financing, which offers LTVs up to 80% (up to 90% for LIHTC properties) as well as Freddie Mac Cash Loans for Affordable Housing Preservation.